rust-lang/blog.rust-lang.org/posts/blob/master/posts/inside-rust/2019-12-17-governance-wg-meeting.md

 Hello everyone!

 On Tuesday 17 December the working group met and built an outline of an RFC to introduce project groups.
+If you would like to watch, a recording is available on [YouTube].

 ## Project groups